brosensteiner/Tcl.sugar/README.markdown

 ## Amira Tcl Interface

-This sugar contains special commands from Visage Imaging´s Amira (5.4.2) Tcl scripting interface.
+This sugar contains special commands from VSG´s Amira (5.4.2) Tcl scripting interface.
 Since the Amira Tcl commands are only a Tcl library this commands are not in a separate sugar.
 If you don´t need it (most people will not need it) you can easily delete the following files in the Tcl.sugar:

 - /Syntaxes/AmiraSyntax.xml
 - /CodeSenseLibraries/Amira.xml